krzeminski/angular-e2e-sample/README.md

 # angular-e2e-sample

-A very simple sample about how to make e2e tests for an Angular 2+ application.
+A short sample about how to make e2e tests for an Angular 2+ application.

 ## Getting Started